Baccalaureate Degree Information

 If students are completing a minor and want it recorded, they must request that a "Minor Check" form be submitted by the department offering the minor to the Office of the Registrar no later than the end of the fifth week of classes of the student's second to last term.

-If students are completing a Single or Multiple Subject Matter Preparation Program for entry into a teaching credential program, be certain that the appropriate check sheet is submitted by the department or program committee offering the program to the Credential Student Service Center in the College of Education and Allied Studies.
+If students are completing a Single or Multiple Subject Matter Preparation Program for entry into a teaching credential program, they should make sure the appropriate check sheet is submitted by the department or program committee offering the program to the Credential Student Service Center in the College of Education and Allied Studies.

-If students file any waiver or substitution petitions for major, G.E., or other graduation requirements, they must be certain the substitution petition reaches the Office of the Registrar at least four weeks before the end of their final quarter.
+If students file any waiver or substitution petitions for major, general education, or other graduation requirements, they must be certain the substitution petition reaches the Office of the Registrar at least four weeks before the end of their final quarter.

 Once students have completed all degree requirements and the Office of the Registrar can verify their completion, their degree will be posted.
-The final graduation evaluation process typically takes up to three months following the posting of grades from the student's last quarter of attendance.
+The final graduation evaluation process typically takes up to two months following the posting of grades from the student's last quarter of attendance.
 The student's diploma will be ordered and mailed to their permanent address of record with the university 4-6 weeks after the degree has been awarded.